unoplatform/uno.extensions/doc/Overview/Maui/ThirdParty-GrapeCity.md

 ## Adding FlexGrid

-1. Follow the [FlexGrid Quick Start](https://www.grapecity.com/componentone/docs/maui/online-maui/flexgrid-quickstart.html) by applying XAML to the EmbeddedControl.xaml and c# to the EmbeddedControl.Xaml.cs (in constructor)
+1. Follow the [FlexGrid Quick Start](https://www.grapecity.com/componentone/docs/maui/online-maui/flexgrid-quickstart.html) by applying XAML to the EmbeddedControl.xaml and C# to the EmbeddedControl.Xaml.cs (in the constructor)

 1. Add Customer class (see https://www.grapecity.com/componentone/docs/maui/online-maui/customerclass.html)

-1. Wrap content in ScrollViewer on MainPage of the Uno Platform application to make sure the full FlexGrid and other controls can be scrolled into view.
+1. Wrap content in ScrollViewer on the MainPage of the Uno Platform application to make sure the full FlexGrid and other controls can be scrolled into view.

 ## Adding Calendar